-On June 9, 2020, the Company sold to Chardan, for \$100, an option to purchase up to 300,000 Units exercisable at \$11.50 per Unit (or an aggregate exercise price of \$3,450,000) commencing at any time between the consummation of a Business Combination and June 4, 2025.
+Simultaneously with the closing of the Initial Public Offering and the exercise of the over-allotment option by the underwriters, the Company sold to Chardan, for \$100, an option to purchase up to 344,988 Units exercisable at \$11.50 per Unit (or an aggregate exercise price of \$3,967,362) commencing at any time between the consummation of a Business Combination and June 4, 2025.
 The unit purchase option may be exercised for cash or on a cashless basis, at the holder's option, and expires on June 4, 2025.
 The Units issuable upon exercise of the option are identical to those sold in the Initial Public Offering.
 The Company accounted for the unit purchase option, inclusive of the receipt of \$100 cash payment, as an expense of the Initial Public Offering resulting in a charge directly to stockholders' equity.
 The Company estimated that the fair value of the unit purchase option to be approximately \$790,000, or \$2.63 per Unit, using the Black-Scholes option-pricing model.
 The fair value of the unit purchase option was estimated as of the date of grant using the following assumptions: (1) expected volatility of 35%, (2) risk-free interest rate of 0.37% and (3) expected life of five years.
 The option and such units purchased pursuant to the option, as well as the shares of common stock underlying such units, the rights included in such units, the shares of common stock that are issuable for the rights included in such units, have been deemed compensation by FINRA and are therefore subject to a 180-day lock-up pursuant to Rule 5110(g)(1) of FINRA's NASDAQ Conduct Rules.
 Additionally, the option may not be sold, transferred, assigned, pledged or hypothecated for a one-year period (including the foregoing 180-day period) following the date of Initial Public Offering except to any underwriter and selected dealer participating in the Initial Public Offering and their bona fide officers or partners.
 The option grants to holders demand and "piggy back" rights for periods of five and seven years, respectively, from the effective date of the registration statement with respect to the registration under the Securities Act of the securities directly and indirectly issuable upon exercise of the option.
 The Company will bear all fees and expenses attendant to registering the securities, other than underwriting commissions which will be paid for by the holders themselves.
 The exercise price and number of units issuable upon exercise of the option may be adjusted in certain circumstances including in the event of a stock dividend, or the Company's recapitalization, reorganization, merger or consolidation.
 However, the option will not be adjusted for issuances of shares of common stock at a price below its exercise price.